 - Commitment to harm reduction principles and practice, with experience working alongside coworkers, and with program participants, who experience intersecting systemic oppression.

-- Commitment to honor Indigenous communities and ways of knowing, and approach learning about the ongoing impacts of colonial violence with humility.
+- Commitment to honor local indigenous communities and to recognize the ongoing impacts of colonial violence.

 - Valid Class 5 BC Driver’s License and use of own vehicle for work purposes.